uriweb/uri-modern-home/README.md

 ## What's new in 1.4.0

-URI Modern Home 1.4.0 is a minor release coincinding with the release of the Why Hip-Hop Matters feature story series.
+URI Modern Home 1.4.0 is a minor release.

 * Adds styles and assets for the Why Hip-Hop Matters feature story series
 * Updates development tools